szymon-sawicki/cinema-app/README.md

 # Cinema App

 Backend system for managing network of cinemas.
-Allows you to create cinemas with multiple rooms, movies, screenings and ticket bookings.
+It allows you to create cinemas with multiple rooms, movies, screenings and ticket bookings.
-Data is stored in MySQL database, secured communication achieved with REST API
+Data is stored in MySQL database, communication achieved with REST API (secured by JWT tokens)

+## Security

+If you want to perform create, update or delete operation (urls with "management") you need valid access token in HTTP Authorization header.
+You don't need authorization to create new user, but all other operations on users are allowed only to admins.

+You can get token with POST request to http://localhost:8080/login, in request body you must put Json with username and password of user having admin role.

+In sample data set admin user have login "AndiGross" and password "TurboAndi12.$".
+You can load sample data set with  GET request to http://localhost:8000/initializer.
+You can find prepared login request in postman collection (in main folder of project)

 ![Domain Classes](domain_classes.jpg)

 ## Technology stack